zxer0/jess-docs/README.md

 - mass add something not right in unindenting *sigh*
 - mass adding children
 - mass edit
+- add 'ticketed' as a thing to filter by
 - text editor? https://mindmup.github.io/bootstrap-wysiwyg/

 done